 - Review of the four mathematical processes, fractions, percentages, and geometry.

 - Local and world geography, comparative zoology, botany, and elementary physics.

 - Creative writing, reading, spelling, grammar, poetry, and drama.

 - Medieval history, Renaissance, world exploration, Canadian history, and biographies.

 - Fluidity of the four mathematical process, fractions, geometry, and algebra.

 - Geography, physics, basic chemistry, astronomy, geology, and physiology.

 - Handwork: knitting, crochet, sewing, cross stitch, basic weaving, toy making, and woodworking.

 - Foreign Languages: French and German.

-- Art: wet-on-wet watercolor painting, form drawing, beeswax and clay modeling, perspective drawing.
+- Art: wet-on-wet watercolour painting, form drawing, beeswax and clay modelling, and perspective drawing.